tymaestro/On-Yer-Bike/README.md

 ## Credits
 <br>

-Font icons were used throughout the website and have been taken from Font Awesome.
+Font icons were used throughout the website and have been taken from [Font Awesome](https://fontawesome.com/).

-All images(except project screenshots) come from Pexels and image compression used TinyPNG.
+All images(except project screenshots) come from [Pexels](https://www.pexels.com/) and image compression used [TinyPNG](https://tinypng.com/).

-Fonts used were Open-Sans and Roboto and were taken from Google Fonts.
+Fonts used were Open-Sans and Roboto and were taken from [Google Fonts](https://fonts.google.com/).

-Use of Flex taken from completion of Flexbox Froggy game.
+Use of Flex taken from completion of [Flexbox Froggy](https://flexboxfroggy.com/) game.

-Asterisk wild card selector in CSS learned from Love Running project.
+Asterisk wild card selector in CSS learned from Love Running project walkthrough.

-README layout taken from Love Running project
+README layout taken from Love Running project walkthrough.